 Bartending – creating, mixing, and serving of usually alcoholic beverages.
 Bartending includes brewing new beverages.

 Blacksmithing/Forging -- Operation of a forge.
+Making of metal weaponry or metal armor.
 (Form required for new weapons.)

 Gunsmithing - Creating new guns, the bang-bang type.
 (Form required for new weapons.)